HHHS Volunteer Services

 "Volunteering is a great way of life!
 You get to help others in ways that just giving money cannot match.
 You can learn a lot about your community, history, family histories, and some of the pros and cons of living in small town Canada.
 It also feels good to know you gave a senior a hand up at a time when they were in need.
 Remember volunteering is not like work, you do things you enjoy for people who really appreciate it."
 Don Geall, Volunteer Driver, Committee Member

 Explore some of the volunteer opportunities below.
-(Click on the Link for further information):
+(Click on the Links below for further information):

 |Adult Day Program||Hospice|